bahmoudd/arch-install-guide/README.md

 Kernel          | The middleman between the OS and the hardware.
 Linux           | A Unix-like kernel created by Linux Torvalds in 1991.
 Distro          | A distribution of Linux - meaning - an OS based off of the Linux kernel, these include Ubuntu, Debian, Red Hat, Fedora and Arch Linux amongst many others.
+Bootloader      | A piece of software designed to load the necessary files that start your computer.
 Package Manager | A package manager is a program designed to automate the process of downloading, installing, updating, listing, removing and searching for software (bundled together as an app or "package")
 Greeter         | A greeter is a graphical login interface, and is often called the login screen.
 It essentially "greets" the user(s) to the system.
 Shell           | A shell is a text environment where you issue commands and information to your computer.